Transfer Student FAQs

 - Students transferring to CTU under established articulation agreements may transfer in a maximum of 75% of the required program credits in associate or bachelor’s degree programs.

-*Not all credits eligible to transfer.
-See the university's catalog regarding CTU's transfer credit policies.
+*Transfer credit is evaluated on an individual basis.
+Not all credits are eligible to transfer.
+See the University Catalog for transfer credit policies